SchrodingerZhu/domtree/README.md

 # domtree

-`domtree` provides facilities a generic implementation to calculate the dominator tree of a directed graph.
+`domtree` provides a generic implementation to calculate the dominator tree of a directed graph.
 The algorithm basically follows the description in "A Simple, Fast Dominance Algorithm" by Keith D. Cooper, Timothy J. Harvey, and Ken Kennedy.
 To implement the trait for your own graph structure, you need to prepare several fields: